 During April 2013, the Jewish Federation of Greater Washington (the "Federation") and the United Jewish Endowment Fund ("UJEF") established The Holocaust Survivors' Community Fund (the "Fund") to raise money for the benefit of the Holocaust survivors served by the Jewish Social Service Agency.
 The Fund is held by UJEF, which retains legal control over the Fund.
 JSSA may request distributions on an as-needed basis, but such requests are subject to approval by the Federation.
 Because distributions are at the discretion of the Federation, the distributions are recognized in the period that notification of payment is received.
 Any distributions received by JSSA will be recorded as revenue with donor restrictions by JSSA.
-JSSA received distributions of \$242,000 for the year ended June 30, 2019.
+JSSA received distributions of \$0 and \$242,000 for the years ended June 30, 2020 and 2019, respectively.